 Brushing will reach many surfaces of the teeth, but floss or a Waterpik is needed to reach below the gums and between the teeth.
 Additionally, brushing or scraping your tongue can combat halitosis or bad breath by removing bacteria that are living in the grooves of your tongue.

 Sugar contributes to tooth decay because it feeds the bacteria that live in our mouths.
 These mostly harmless bacteria feed off of the leftover food particles on the teeth.
 Food that contains high sugar content causes bacteria to multiply even faster.
 Limiting the amount of sugar in your diet will help keep oral bacteria at bay.

 At regular dental exams, Dr. Romay can detect early signs of dental problems like tooth decay or gum disease before they worsen.
-She can also use x-rays to see if your tooth structures are healthy.
-Our dental hygienists use special dental tools during dental cleanings that provide a deep clean.
+She can also use x-rays to see if your teeth and bone are healthy.
+For many patients, 6 month cleaning intervals is not enough and a 3 month interval is recommended.